jedwards1211/npm-fetch-changelog/README.md

 # How it works

-Right now only packages hosted on GitHub are supported. `what-broke` will get the package info and repository URL from `npm`, then try to fetch and parse the package's `CHANGELOG.md` or `changelog.md` in the `master` branch.
+Right now only packages hosted on GitHub are supported. `what-broke` will get the package info and repository URL from `npm`, then try to fetch the GitHub release for each relevant version tag.
+If no GitHub release is found it will fall back to trying to parse the package's `CHANGELOG.md` or `changelog.md`.
-If no changelog file exists it will try to fetch GitHub releases instead (which work way better for a tool like this than changelog files, so please use GitHub releases!)
+GitHub releases are way more reliable for this purpose though, so please use them!

-# GitHub token
+# API Tokens

 GitHub heavily rate limits public API requests, but allows more throughput for authenticated requests.
 If you set the `GH_TOKEN` environment variable to a personal access token, `what-broke` will use it when requesting GitHub releases.

+`what-broke` will also use the `NPM_TOKEN` environment variable or try to get the npm token from your `~/.npmrc`, so that it can get information for private packages you request.

 # CLI